Network interface

 Video Transcoding

-The maximum number of network interfaces for each size in the video transcoding instance family is as follows:
+For the video transcoding instance family, the maximum number of network interfaces by size is as follows:

 ---|---|---|